OpenWaterFoundation/owf-tstool-timesheetscom-plugin/doc-user-mkdocs-project/docs/datastore-ref/TimesheetsCom/TimesheetsCom.md

 # Known maximum daily limit (default is one year):
 # - specify to increase the size of data read to increase performance
 RequestDayLimit = 2500
+# Use the following to enable debugging messages in the log file.
 # Debug = True
+# Spcify the following to limit data read retries, useful during software development.
+# RetryMax = 0
 ```

 **<p style="text-align: center;">